Shuffle/shuffle-docs/docs/configuration.md

 # Optional configuration:
 - SHUFFLE_AUTO_IMAGE_DOWNLOAD=false                       # This should be set to false IF images are already downloaded
+# Please use the correct ports for SHUFFLE_WORKER_SERVER_URL when using a custom URL.
+# Else, we simply default to port 80 if no port is mentioned (Note: the default shuffle-workers URL is treated a bit
+# differently than other custom URLs.
+Shuffle automatically appends the right port to it on the fly unlike other custom URLs)
 - SHUFFLE_WORKER_SERVER_URL=http://shuffle-workers        # Internal Docker Worker URL (don't modify if not necessary)
 - SHUFFLE_SWARM_NETWORK_NAME=shuffle_swarm_executions     # If you want a special network name in the executions
 - SHUFFLE_SCALE_REPLICAS=1                                # The amount of worker container replicas PER NODE  (since 1.2.0)
 - SHUFFLE_APP_REPLICAS=1                                  # The amount of app container replicas PER NODE     (since 1.2.1)
 - SHUFFLE_MAX_SWARM_NODES=1                               # The max amount of swarm nodes shuffle can use     (since 1.3.2)
 - SHUFFLE_SKIPSSL_VERIFY=true                             # Stops Shuffle's internal services from validating TLS/SSL certificates.
 Good to use if BASE_URL is a domain.

 ```

 If this is configured properly, the "Status" and "Scale" section on your [Runtime Locations in the Admin panel](https://shuffler.io/admin?tab=locations) should show as "Running" and a green checkmark respectively.